Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

 To obtain the hadronic counterparts of the quark-level interactions in \cref{eq:q3LEFT}, a consistent approach is to use chiral perturbation theory (ChPT), which systematically accounts for interactions among the octet pseudoscalars, vectors, and baryons.
-There are multiple approaches to incorporating the vector mesons: the matter field approach \cite{Weinberg:1968de,Ecker:1989yg}, the hidden local symmetry \cite{Bando:1984pw,Fujiwara:1984mp}, the tensor field approach \cite{Gasser:1983yg,Ecker:1988te,Ecker:1989yg}, and the massive Yang-Mills method \cite{Gasiorowicz:1969kn,Kaymakcalan:1983qq,Gomm:1984at,Meissner:1987ge}.
+There are several approaches to incorporating the vector mesons: the matter field approach \cite{Weinberg:1968de,Ecker:1989yg}, the hidden local symmetry \cite{Bando:1984pw,Fujiwara:1984mp}, the tensor field approach \cite{Gasser:1983yg,Ecker:1988te,Ecker:1989yg}, and the massive Yang-Mills method \cite{Gasiorowicz:1969kn,Kaymakcalan:1983qq,Gomm:1984at,Meissner:1987ge}.
 It has been demonstrated in \cite{Ecker:1989yg,Birse:1996hd} that all these approaches are equivalent.
-In this work, we adopt the matter field approach (also known as the Weinberg-Callan-Coleman-Wess-Zumino formalism) to describe the octet vector mesons by representing them as four-vector potentials that transform homogeneously under the nonlinear realization of the chiral symmetry.
+In this work, we adopt the matter field approach in terms of four-vector potentials that transform homogeneously under the nonlinear realization of the chiral symmetry.